AhmadAlhonainy/OurExpertClean/replit.md

 - Typing indicators broadcast to conversation room
 - New messages broadcast to sender and recipient with user ID for audio notification
 - Auto-reconnection handled at client level

+**Admin Booking Management:**
+- Cancel: Marks booking as `cancelled` with `refunded` payment status (pending/confirmed only)
+- Suspend: Marks booking as `under_review` for investigation
+- Only available for pending or confirmed bookings
+- Immediate UI updates with success/error notifications